typelevel/typelevel.github.com/src/blog/traverses-europe-2026.md

 ## London on Saturday 24 October

-Next, we will have an Open Source Hack in London, where we will spend the day working together on open source projects.
+Our next stop is an Open Source Hack in London, where we will spend the day working together on open source projects.
 Thanks to Zainab Ali, Sabrina Konrad-lee, and the [London Scala User Group][lsug] for co-organizing and [SiriusXM] for hosting us!

 @:html
 <div class="bulma-is-flex bulma-is-justify-content-center">